HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/LangChain/README.md

 [[Mostafa Ibrahim]][What is LangChain? — A 101 overview]

 LangChain is a library that helps developers build applications powered by large language models (LLMs).
-It does this by providing a framework for connecting LLMs to other sources of data, such as the internet or your personal files.
-This allows developers to chain together multiple commands to create more complex applications.
+More specifically, LangChain is an **orchestration tool for prompts**, making it easier for developers to chain different prompts interactively.
+It does this by providing a framework for **connecting LLMs to other sources of data**, such as the internet or your personal files.
+This allows developers to **chain together multiple commands** to create more complex applications.

 LLMs are complex models that can be difficult to use directly.
 LangChain provides a simple interface that makes it easy to connect LLMs to your application.